pforret/blog.splashing/_topic/hardware/google.md

 ---
 # Google

-Google LLC  is an American multinational technology company focusing on search engine technology,  online advertising, cloud computing, computer software, quantum computing, e-commerce, artificial  intelligence, and consumer electronics.
-It has been referred to as the most powerful company in the world and one of the world's most  valuable brands due to its market dominance, data collection, and technological advantages in the  area of artificial intelligence.
-Its parent company Alphabet is considered one of the Big Five American information technology  companies, alongside Amazon, Apple, Meta, and Microsoft.
-Google was founded on September 4, 1998, by Larry Page and Sergey Brin while they were PhD students  at Stanford University in California.
+Google LLC  is an American multinational corporation and technology company focusing on online  advertising, search engine technology, cloud computing, computer software, quantum computing,  e-commerce, consumer electronics, and artificial intelligence .
+It has been referred to as the most powerful company in the world and as one of the world's most  valuable brands due to its market dominance, data collection, and technological advantages in the  field of AI.
+Google's parent company Alphabet Inc. is one of the five Big Tech companies, alongside Amazon, Apple, Meta, and Microsoft.

 ## Unsplash photos